What is personalized medicine?

 Molecular subtypes of breast cancer

 Molecular differences in breast tumors may help guide treatment and the development of new targeted therapies.
 Most studies divide breast cancers into four molecular subtypes: luminal A, luminal B, triple negative/basal-like and HER2 type.
-Although mainly used in research setting, these subtypes may be useful in tailoring treatment in the future.
+Although mainly used in research setting, these subtypes may be useful in personalizing treatment and developing new therapies in the future.

 Learn more about molecular subtypes of breast cancer.

 Tumor profiling tests (using gene expression profiling tools) give information about the genes in cancer cells and may help us learn more about differences in breast cancers.
 Oncotype Dx® is the only tumor profiling tool widely used in the U.S. At this time, other tools are mostly limited to the research setting.
 Researchers are working to address the technical limits of these tools.